BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Cuspidal cohomology

 \subsection{The main conjecture for BPS Lie algebras}

 We finish the paper with our main conjecture regarding the structure of BPS Lie algebras for preprojective CoHAs.
-Put informally, the conjecture states that we have found \textit{all} of the generators of $\fg_{\Pi_G}^{\SP}$.
+Put informally, the conjecture states that we have found \textit{all} of the generators of $\fg_{\Pi_G}^{\SP}$, which we moreover conjecture is a Borcherds algebra.
 To state the conjecture fully, we make the following definitions.
+First fix a Serre subcategory $\SP$, a stability condition $\zeta\in\QQ^{Q_0}$, and $\theta\in\QQ$.
+Set